Queen dowager

 A queen dowager or dowager queen (compare: princess dowager or dowager princess) is a title or status generally held by the widow of a king.
 In the case of the widow of an emperor, the title of empress dowager is used.
-Its full meaning is clear from the two words from which it is composed: queen indicates someone who served as queen consort (i.e. wife of a king), while dowager indicates a woman continues to hold the title from her deceased husband (a queen who reigns in her own right is a queen regnant).
+Its full meaning is clear from the two words from which it is composed: queen indicates someone who served as queen consort (i.e. wife of a king), while dowager indicates a woman who continues to hold the title from her deceased husband (a queen who reigns in her own right is a queen regnant).
 A queen mother is a former queen consort, often a dowager queen, who is the mother of the reigning monarch.